 ARTICLE 3.
 Members shall not represent themselves as experts in legal or accounting matters and shall recommend to clients that they use professionals in these areas.

 ARTICLE 4.
-Members shall not use coercion or deception to promote the sale of any business opportunity.
+Members shall not use coercion or deception to promote the sale of any business.

 ARTICLE 5.
 Members shall make every attempt to properly evaluate a business to be listed using generally accepted methods of evaluation.
 They shall make every attempt to properly list a business at the evaluated price.